Falooda

 A falooda or faluda (/ur/) is a Mughlai cold dessert made with vermicelli.
 It has origins in the Persian dish faloodeh, variants of which are found across West, Central, South and Southeast Asia.
-Traditionally it is made by mixing rose syrup, vermicelli, and sweet basil seeds with milk, often served with ice cream.
+Traditionally, it is prepared by mixing rose syrup, vermicelli, and sweet basil seeds with milk, often served with kulfi.
 The vermicelli used for preparing falooda is made from wheat, arrowroot, cornstarch, or sago.